spaelling/Blog/blogposts/2019-05-monitoring-blocked-requests-in-azure.md

-The Azure Application Gateway can also function as a Web Application Firewall (WAF), and is a must have in any enterprise environment.
+﻿The Azure Application Gateway can also function as a Web Application Firewall (WAF), and is a must have in any enterprise environment.
 In order to audit the firewall events the **ApplicationGatewayFirewallLog** must be ex. achieved to a storage account or even better, send to log analytics.
-This can be setup in the **Diagnostic settings **tab in the WAF.\
+This can be setup in the **Diagnostic settings **tab in the WAF.
-\

 The WAF has more than 300 rules it matches each request against, and if the **Advanced rule configuration** is disabled then all rules enabled and a single match will result in a request being blocked.
 Each rule is